 TMJ is a complex disorder with a variety of potential causes and symptoms, but by far the most common symptom is discomfort.
 TMJ causes all the surrounding muscles to be constantly in tension, which can result in jaw pain, worn or chipped teeth, and even displacement of the cushioning disc, causing popping and clicking.

-Dr. Paul Hahn and Dr. Adam Hahn are TMJ dentists — specialists with more than 40 years of combined experience — capable of providing expert TMJ treatment.
+Dr. Adam Hahn is a TMJ dentist — capable of providing expert TMJ treatment.
 But there are things you can do at home to help reduce your TMJ symptoms, too!
 For example, you can alleviate some of the symptoms yourself with a few adjustments to your diet.